ssu-humane/ssu-humane.github.io/_pages/home.md

 ### Research Themes

-- Human-Centered Language Technologies
+- Human-centered language technologies
 - Multimodal (Vision and Language)
-- Generative AI
-- Dataset Construction
+- Data-Centric AI, Dataset Construction
-- AI for Responsible Web

 Target problems include but are not limited to:
 - Online misinformation